The goal of any fitness business is to help people stay healthy by providing three things:

 - Contests.
 You could encourage users to log their workouts in the bot.
 Your bot can save them as attributes.
 Then, you'll be able to easily find who had the fastest time or the most reps for that day, and reward them with a gift card or some merch.
 Or, you could use the logs to track who is most consistent in their workouts over a month, and give them a prize and a social-media shoutout.

 - User-generated content.
 Your bot could ask users to submit photos of themselves, their workout space, or the makeshift weights they're using to do your exercises at home.
-It's an easy way to gather UGC to feature on your social media to boost community morale and motivation.
+It's an easy way to gather user-generated content to feature on your social media to boost community morale and motivation.

 #4.
 A chatbot can sell your merchandise.